kubernetes/community/sig-service-catalog/charter.md

     in nature, such as organizing the weekly meetings.
   - A chair does not have more rights, or votes, than a maintainer.
   - Responsible for reporting the SIG’s status to the appropriate Kubernetes leadership teams.
+  - All decisions amongst chairs are made using lazy consensus with a fallback to a 2/3 majority vote (lazy two-thirds resolution).
+    This process is used for all decisions, such as changing chairs/maintainers or modifying this charter.
+  - Chairs may nominate a new chair at any time, to be accepted via lazy two-thirds resolution amongst the chairs.
-  - Chairs MAY decide to step down at anytime and MAY propose a replacement, ideally from existing maintainers.
-Use lazy consensus amongst chairs with fallback on majority vote to accept proposal.
+  - Chairs may decide to step down at any time.
+Before stepping down, the chair may propose and vote on their replacement via lazy two-thirds resolution amongst the chairs.
-  - Chairs MAY select additional chairs through a super-majority vote amongst chairs.
-  - Chairs MUST remain active in the role and MAY removed from the position if they are unresponsive for > 3 months or are not proactively working with other chairs to fulfill responsibilities.
-Use lazy consensus amongst chairs with fallback on majority vote.
+  - Chairs must remain active in the role and may be removed from the position via lazy two-thirds resolution amongst the chairs, if they are unresponsive for > 3 months or are not proactively working with other chairs to fulfill responsibilities.
-  - Chairs may propose changes to this charter at any time.
+  - Chairs may propose changes to this charter at any time, to be accepted via lazy two-thirds resolution amongst the chairs.

 - Emeritus Chairs ([Inspired by the Helm Project](http://technosophos.com/2018/01/11/introducing-helm-emeritus-core-maintainers.html))
   - A chair who steps down may be given the title of Emeritus Chair.
 This title confers